Launch Your Healthcare Career as a Medical Assistant in Less Than a Year

 Medical Assistant Career Outlook:

-According to the U.S. Department of Labor’s Occupational Outlook Handbook 2022 edition, employment of Medical Assistants is expected to grow 14% much faster than the average for all occupations from 2022 through 2032.
-In Illinois the growth rate will be 12% according to www.career.onestop.org and the Illinois Department of Employment Security’s website shows that there is a high demand for Medical Assisting jobs.
+According to the U.S. Department of Labor’s Occupational Outlook Handbook 2022 edition, employment for Certified Medical Assistants is projected to grow 14%, much faster than the average for all occupations from 2022 through 2032.
+In Illinois, medical assistant jobs are projected to grow by 12% according to www.career.onestop.org, and the Illinois Department of Employment Security’s website shows that there is a high demand for Medical assistant jobs.
 There are 764,400 jobs available for Medical Assistants in 2022.
-About 114,600 openings for medical assistants are projected each year, on average, over the decade.
+On average, about 114,600 new job openings for medical assistants are projected each year, highlighting the strong demand for graduates of medical assistant training programs.

 Diploma